fakereto/docker-phpfpm/README.md

 	 - php-fpm.conf: fpm configuration file

 You can extend this image like you desire.
-Please you can send me a message on my gihub channel.
+Please you can send me a message on my github channel: https://github.com/fakereto